soliscottude/cloud-incident-auto-remediation/README.md

 3. The event is routed to the correct remediation rule (StatusCheckFailed / HighCPU / UnexpectedStop).
 4. Each remediation module performs an action (reboot, start instance, or logging).
 5. The full incident record — including raw event, remediation result, timestamps — is saved into DynamoDB (`incident_events` table).
-6. Daily report Lambda (upcoming) will query DynamoDB and generate human-readable summaries.
+6. Daily report Lambda queries DynamoDB and generates human-readable summaries (Markdown).

 ## Tech Stack